flokapi/dockup/README.md

 Publish a package

-- you can also specify the package as an archive if it is present in you working directory.
+- you can also specify the package as an archive if it is present in your working directory.

 ```
 pyhton3 -m dockup install flet_app1